linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 A notable fraction of the hedge fund universe, and even some private equity, is invested in funds of funds, which are funds that invest in one or more other hedge or private equity funds.
 Funds of funds are also called feeder funds because they feed assets from the original investor to a portfolio of funds.
 They are marketed as giving investors the capability to diversify across funds, as well as to provide the due diligence involved in screening funds for investment worthiness.
 In principle, this can be a valuable service because many alternative assets are opaque and feeder funds may have greater insight than typical outsiders.

 However, when Bernard Madoff was arrested in December 2008 after admitting to a massive Ponzi scheme, many large feeder funds were found to be among his biggest clients, and their "due diligence" may have been, to put it mildly, lacking.
-At the head of the list was Fairfield Greenwich Advisors, with exposure reported at  $7.5 billion, but several other feeder funds and asset management firms around the world were also on the hook for amounts greater than$ 1 billion.
+At the head of the list was Fairfield Greenwich Advisors, with exposure reported at  \$7.5 billion, but several other feeder funds and asset management firms around the world were also on the hook for amounts greater than\$ 1 billion.
 In the end, it appears that some funds had, in effect, become little more than marketing agents for Madoff.

 The option-like nature of compensation can have a big impact on expected fees in funds of funds.
 This is because the fund of funds pays an incentive fee to each underlying fund that outperforms its benchmark, even if the aggregate performance of the fund of funds is poor.
 Example 26.7 demonstrates that here diversification can hurt you!56